 Living in Stuttgart-Zuffenhausen

-Generally thought of as Stuttgart's industrial hub, Zuffenhausen is home to one of the world's iconic car companies: Porsche AG.
+Generally seen as Stuttgart's industrial hub, Zuffenhausen is home to one of the world's iconic car companies: Porsche AG.
 Most people visit the Porsche headquarters, which houses the superb Porsche Museum, at some point during their stay.
-Aside from that, Zuffenhausen is pleasant and surprisingly green, with good links to Stuttgart-Mitte.
+Aside from that, Zuffenhausen is pleasant and surprisingly green, with a good connection to Stuttgart-Mitte.

 Rent prices in Stuttgart-Zuffenhausen

 Zuffenhausen's average rent ranges from €1.000 - €1.450 for a furnished one-room apartment, making it one of the most affordable areas of Stuttgart.
 With a wide variety of family-friendly apartments, it's perfect for families with one or two young children, or for couples in general who value green space and tranquillity.

 Stuttgart's “green” district Weilimdorf is just north of the city centre and has a relaxed atmosphere.
 The centre of the suburb offers attractive medieval architecture, there are river walks and forested parks in the nearby area, and it's all linked conveniently to the centre via Landauer Straße U-Bahn station.

 The high quality of life, expansive green spaces, and altogether laid-back vibe of Weilimdorf make it very popular with families, and it has the infrastructure parents need, too.